- Walk the western section of Turkey's Lycian Way

 Day 4: Walk from Delikkemer to Patara

 A short transfer will take you to the Roman Delikkemer aquaduct.
-From here walk back to Patara via its famous ruins and long sandy beach.sprawling ruins of Patara, which was once the major naval and trading port of Lycia, include a necropolis, basilica, theatre and lighthouse.taking your time to explore here,can visit the beach or return directly to your hotel.
+From here walk back to Patara via its famous ruins and long sandy beach.
+The sprawling ruins of Patara, which was once the major naval and trading port of Lycia, include a necropolis, basilica, theatre and lighthouse.
+Take your time to explore before either visiting the beach or returning directly to your hotel.

 Walk: 9.3km, 85m ascent/185m descent, 2-3 hours